orkunkaraduman/perl5-virtualenv/README.md

 # perl5-virtualenv
 ###### Virtual environment for Perl 5

-perl5-virtualenv is a tool to create isolated Perl 5 virtual environments.
+perl5-virtualenv is a tool to create isolated Perl 5 virtual environments, like Python virtual environment.

 ## USAGE